 “Yes.”
 Rob wrapped his gloved hand around the knob and braced his shoulder against the door.
 He bumped it with the tiniest bonepicking push.
 They creaked, but did not give.
 He tried again.
-On the third try the door flew open and tossed the boards and the nails that held it in place out onto the street, onto the feet of the bergfolk man standing in front of the door.
+On the third try the door flew open and tossed the boards and the nails that held it in place out onto the street, onto the feet of the bergfolk man standing in front of them.

 The furry-faced giant stepped inside, forcing Rob and Alast to take a few steps back.
 He wore a blue and white uniform with puffy shoulders and legs.
 The sword at his side was nearly as long as Alast was tall.
 His five-sided hat looked like one of the bropato boats Alast used to fold and sail on puddles as a child.
 An ornate arrangement of facial hair, like a wreath, hung from his chin and cheeks and was decorated with a dozen tiny metal fish that were partially submerged in the stream of white and gray.

 Once he was clear of the doorway, five more bergfolk in simpler uniforms marched in and stood against one of the walls.
 They lowered the heads of their pikes, pointing them at the two pirates.
 One of them sneezed and wiped bluish-green mucus on the roll of buffing cloth, which made him sneeze louder.
 The one in charge, for that was the only thing the fancy uniform could mean, cleared his throat.
 The sneezy soldier stood up straight and contorted his wide face into a myriad of horrid shapes to keep it quiet.

 “Maintaat quyy faivaaalituk icicaat?
 Sontaaqay lyyt falsificataati?” the wreath-beard asked in Merdidu.